nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

   nejimonraveendran/rpispectrumanalyzer:v1
 ```

-If you do not have Docker installed, you can install Docker using the commands provided in the _run-docker.sh_ file provided in the source folder.
+If you do not have Docker installed, you can install Docker using the commands provided in the _run-docker.sh_ file in the source code folder.

-- **Run locally:**  You can clone this repo onto the Pi, open it in Visual Studio Code, build it, and run.
-If you don't want to edit the code, you can use the commands provided in the _run-local.sh_ to install the dependencies, clone the repo, build the code, and then run it.
+- **Run locally:**  You can clone this repo onto the Pi, open it in Visual Studio Code via SSH, build it, and run.
+If you don't want to edit the code, you can use the commands provided in the _run-local.sh_ to install the dependencies, clone the repo, build the code, and then run it from the Terminal command line.

 Regardless of which method you use, by default, this will run the application on port 8090.
 If you are using Rasperry Pi Os Desktop, you access the application's web interface through the browser at the address: